theNewDynamic/thenewdynamic.com/content/en/article/hugo-data-3.md

 3. Right after that we'll proceed to our various conditions and data manipulations.
 4. At the end, we return the `"gent"` map stored in the `$s` Scratch.

-Ok let's start safely transforming our gents!
+Ok let's start safely transforming our gents and improve our code while we're at it!

 ### Name

 First let's improve that firstname/lastname thing.
-Currently it will only work with the most basic name like John Lennon but what if a zealous editor entered `title: John Winston Lennon`.
-Now our little concoction would use the wrong part as `lastname`.
+Currently it will only work with the most "two words" names like _John Lennon_ but what if a zealous editor entered `title: John Winston Lennon`.
+Now our little concoction would use the wrong substring as `lastname`.
 Another problem could occur if the editor enters `title: Ringo`.
-This time we have a broken build!
+This time we have a broken build as `index .
+1` does not exist!

 First we need to make sure we have at least 2 strings seperated by a whitespace.
 We'll use `len` to retrieve the number of strings contained in the slice returned by `split`.